alsoc/fmdt/README.md

 matching** is applied to extract pairs of CCs from image $I_{t+0}$ and $I_{t+1}$ with $t$ the image number in the video sequence.
 These matches are used to perform **a first global motion estimation** (rigid registration).
-Note that CCs are sometimes refered as regions of interest (ROIs) in this documentation.
+Note that CCs are sometimes refered as Regions of Interest (RoIs) in this documentation.

 This motion estimation is used to classify the CCs into two classes - still stars or moving meteors according to the following criterion: